bitrix24/b24restdocs/api-reference/entity/items/entity-item-get.md

-# Get a List of Storage Items entity.item.get
+# Get the list of storage items entity.item.get

 {% note warning "We are still updating this page" %}